DavidHarrisonHaskell/ProjectNode.JS_DavidHarrisonHaskell/README.md

 #### index.js
 - This file is where express is set up and which provides routers to the Departments, Employees, Login, Shifts, or Users Controllers.

+#### SystemUsersActions.json
+- A log of the actions which included the user's id, maximum number of actions allowed, date, and the remaining number of actions allowed for that day.

 #### **Configs**
 This folder contains the configsMongoDB.js file which connects the server to MongoDB.